 Saturday Morning July 16th.

 I refuse to be a doping cheat.
-My shallots are going to be baby talc free in the Lee Village Flower Show Vegetable Class 23 Open Section today.
-I am no drug cheat, although talc is the choice of champions.
+My shallots are going to be baby talc free in The Lee Village Flower Show Vegetable Class 23 Open Section today.
+I am no drug cheat, although talc is still used to buff up most bulbs.

 The weather has been rotten for the show today, but my shallots have been entered and staged in a tent that hopefully has not blown away in the gales.
 I am slightly concerned that I will be marked down on uniformity compared to the ones I see on the net – the ones I have exhibited look proper rubbish.
 I only entered the shallot class very last minute as my spuds were so poor this year.